 To ensure maximum freshness, we create C-Glow in small batches once a week (on average, by the time a C-Glow reaches our customers it is about 2-3 weeks old, and we store C-Glow in the fridge in all of our warehouses).
 We also recommend you to store it in the fridge, where it keeps fresh at least for 3 months (if unopened it keeps for a couple of month more), while it keeps about 6 weeks at room temperature.
-If going to the fridge every day for you C-Glow does not sound comfortable, we recommend to use this 10 ml mini bottle.
+If going to the fridge every day for your C-Glow does not sound comfortable, we recommend to use this 10 ml mini bottle.
 You can easily decant 5-10 days worth of C-Glow into it, and store the mini bottle in the bathroom, while having the C-Glow bottle in the fridge.
 Click here for the C-Glow mini bottle.

 Who is it for?

 how to use it?

 Apply a few drops to the face after cleansing, before using other serums and/or creams.
 Ideal to use in the AM but can be applied PM as well.
 As the C-Glow formula is water-like, we recommend that you put a drop directly onto your face and quickly pat it on with your other hand.

 Ingredients & Research

 Vitamin C (ascorbic acid – 15%) – A clinically proven active that gives the skin environmental protection (antioxidant), boosts collagen production and fades hyperpigmentation.
 Also gives an instant glow to the skin.

 Ferulic acid + Vitamin E – Antioxidants that help to stabilize Vitamin C and increase its antioxidant power.
 The formula contains high amount of Ferulic Acid, and a smaller amount of vitamin E.

 Dimethyl Isosorbide – A new-generation solvent that aids the proper penetration of Vitamin C + solubilizes the high amount of Ferulic Acid into the formula.